DaraVaram/Lightweight-ViTs-for-Medical-Diagnostics/README.md

 The code in its full-form can be found through ```model_preparation.py``` and ```model_testing.py```.

+## Further remarks
+Certain parameters in the code have been ommitted for brevity.
+In particular, we have not included any code related to hyper-parameter tuning or K-fold training, but we recommend researchers to do so for the sake of getting optimal results.
+This is intended as a foundation for building and running basic quantization for ViT-based models, although it can also further be expanded to include non-ViT transfer learning architectures as well.
+The only difference realistically would be the base_model parameter.

+## Citation and reaching out
 If you found our work useful or helpful for your own research, please consider citing us using the below:
 - ### BibTeX:
 ```